-Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and enters his eighth season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2015-16.
+Chris City was named as Harvard’s head coach of the men’s and women’s Nordic skiing teams on June 9, 2008 and he recently completed his ninth season as the program's Paul J. Finnegan Family Head Coach for Harvard Skiing (Nordic) in 2016-17.

 This is City’s second stint with the Nordic program after serving as co-head coach during the 1996-97 program before stepping down to attend law school.
 City helped lead the Crimson to four top-ten finishes in six carnivals in 2016-17.